-The IDC has 328 members from 77 countries worldwide, with 19 new members joining during this year.
-This year saw a strengthening of the International Advisory Committee, made up of 30 members of the IDC, who provide insight and analysis to the IDC secretariat.
+The IDC has 380 members from 84 countries worldwide, with 59 new members joining during the past year.
+Our International Advisory Committee is made up of 30 members of the IDC, who provide insight and strategic guidance to the IDC secretariat.

-This year we streamed our annual member meeting, held in Geneva, which had over 40 members from more than 13 countries attend, and more than 50 people tune in to the broadcast.
+For the second time this year we streamed our annual member meeting, held in Geneva, which had over 40 members from more than 12 countries attend, and more than 100 people tune in to the broadcast.

 Our 2017 annual member survey revealed that worldwide detention is being used widely, proving to be a policy tool used increasingly by conservative governments.
 Our members identified a range of advocacy entry points, especially around the development of pilot alternative to detention programs, which can provide evidence of how migration can be managed more effectively.

 See a list of all our members who have given their permission to be publically listed here http://idcoalition.org/members-2

 “The content in general was easy to follow, the case study too was a helpful illustration of important content and it was great to watch/hear about various case management programs all over the world.”